 Gini index is always between 0 and 1, whose two ends respectively represent absolute equality and extreme concentration of resources into one entity.
 In our context, the entities are census tracts, and their ``wealth'' is $\overline{\text{TI}}\text{-acs}_j$'s, i.e., the tract-level-average TI-acs of their residents.

-In addition, we are interested in exploring the underlying causes of the revealed disparity.
-We examine whether certain demographic characteristics, in particular, race or ethnic group identities, are correlated with charger accessibility.
-To this end, we estimate the coefficient $\beta_r$ and its confidence interval (CI) from the following regression:
+In addition, the underlying causes of the revealed disparity is of interest.
+The correlation between charger accessibility and selected demographic characteristics, particularly race or ethnic group identities, is examined.
+Accordingly, the coefficient and its confidence interval (CI) are estimated from the following regression:

 where $y_j$ is the TI-acs metric of census tract $j$, and $\delta_{jr}$ is an indicator variable for whether race/ethnic group $r$ is dominate in the census tract $j$.
 We include the term $\log I_j$ to control for the effect of income, where $I_j$ is the median household income of the census tract $j$.
 The identity of the race / ethnic group and the household income statistics are from the American Community Survey (ACS), which is detailed in Section \ref{sec:data}.